amalthundiyil/vigil/README.md

 ## Introduction

-This is a Swiss Army knife for DevSecOps engineers, and also normal people 🙃.
+TL;DR - Sauron is a Swiss Army knife for DevSecOps engineers, and also normal people 🙃.

 ## Installation